 "I'm targeting roles in the range of X to Y, based on market research and the scope of this position."

-“My current compensation isn’t the best benchmark.
-I’m more focused on the responsibilities and expectations of this role.”
+"My current compensation isn't the best benchmark here.
+I'm more focused on the responsibilities and expectations of this position."

-“Could you share the salary range budgeted for this position?”
+"Could you share the salary range budgeted for this role?
+That would help me understand if we're aligned."

-There are limited cases where sharing can be neutral or beneficial:
+There are limited situations where disclosing your salary is neutral or even useful:

-In tech, data, AI, and startups, candidates often avoid salary history and focus on ranges instead.
+In tech, data, AI, and startups, candidates regularly avoid salary history and negotiate from market benchmarks instead.
+This is increasingly standard.

-In corporate, finance, consulting, and healthcare, salary discussions may come earlier, but expectations are still shifting toward transparency.
+In corporate finance, consulting, and healthcare, salary discussions may come up earlier in the process.
+That said, expectations are shifting toward transparency even in these fields.

 Team Yotru